larryhokinghonh/Currency-Converter/README.md

 ## II.
 Getting Started

-You can use the currency converter by simply downloading the executable file.
+You can use the currency converter by simply downloading the entire repository in a zip file.

 ## III.
 Documentation